underground-software/ILKD_course_materials/setup.md

     * The first line of this file contains your new version string described below

-    * The last line of this file is "QEMU: Terminated"
+    * The last line of this file is "reboot: Power down"

 * Don't forget a cover letter